The Sticky Truth Behind Eco-Friendly Gummies

 2. The Drying Room (Stoving): Gummies can dry for up to 72 hours.
 This is often the single largest energy cost.
 Advanced facilities use heat-recapture tech to slash this load—a huge win you’d never see.

 3. Water for Cleaning: Between batches, everything must be sanitized.
-Leading plants use closed-loop systems to filter and reuse this water, dramatically cutting waste.
+Leading plants use closed-loop systems to filter and reuse this water, cutting waste significantly.

 Waste Not: The Ultimate Test of a Facility

 In our world, waste is a sign of poor process design.
-Gummy production creates unique streams, like the sugary “trim” left over after molding.
+Gummy production creates unique waste streams, like the sugary “trim” left over after molding.
 Sending it to landfill is the old way.
 The new way?
 Repurposing it back into production or diverting it to biocomposting.
-It’s a granular, unglamorous, but vital part of the puzzle.
+It’s unglamorous but vital to the process.

 A Blueprint for Brands That Care

-So, what does a forward-thinking partnership look like?
-It moves past price-per-bottle and digs into operational philosophy.
+So, what does a smart partnership look like?
+It moves past price-per-bottle and digs into how they operate.
 Ask your manufacturer these questions:

 • Can you trace the origin of your pectin or gelatin?